manish-jangra/DO288/DO280/Cluster Troubleshooting/notes.md

     chroot /host
     systemctl is-active kubelet
-    crictl ps                   # This helps to get low level containers running on Cluster Nodes
+    crictl ps                   # This helps to get low level containers running on Cluster Nodes systemctl status kubelet
+    systemctl status cri-o
+    crictl ps --name openvswitch    #crictl is more like docker and podman command, this checks for openvmswitch pod

 #### Troubleshooting running and terminated pods